mwangi21/mwangi21/README.md

 - 👋 Hi, I’m @mwangi21
 - 👀 I’m a data Data analyst with a passion for using data to solve problems and improve decision making.
 - 🌱 I’m a graduate in Applied Statistic with computing
-- 💞️ I’m looking to collaborate on projects to do with entertainment finance and health analysis
+- 💞️ I’m looking to collaborate on projects to do with entertainment finance,sales and health analysis
 - 📫 How to reach me via email:wanjohiiedwin@gmail.com
 - 😄 Pronouns:He/Him